jakegatwork/jakegatwork/README.md

 <h1>I'm Jake and this is my portfolio <br/><a href="https://www.linkedin.com/in/jakegatwork/">LinkedIn</a></h1>

-<h3>I'm a professional video editor and creator of Green Thumbs Magazine based out of South East Pennsylvania</h3>
+<h3>I'm a professional video editor with over 4 years of experience editing Multicam videos, Podcasts, and Vlogs.
+I am also the creator of Green Thumbs Magazine, a website for Reviews, Previews, and Editorial about video games.
+All of my video editing, writing, and photography can be found below along with my current resume.</h3>

 <h2> Video Editing </h2>